 1. Standardize your scorecards

 A surprising number of organizations create custom surveys for each of their vendors.
 On the one hand, this might feel right because each of your suppliers may be delivering a different set of products or services.
 However, this customization comes at a cost: it’s not really fair to compare suppliers against each other when they are evaluated on different criteria.
 As the saying goes, you want an “apples-to-apples” comparison.
 This means that you’ll want the questions to be somewhat generic, e.g. “Does the supplier deliver the goods or services in a timely manner?”
 Don't worry about losing specificity though.
-As the context is established when the scorecard survey is issued, the evaluator will be doing the evaluation specifically, not generically.
+As the context is established when the supplier scorecard survey is issued, the evaluator will be doing the evaluation specifically, not generically.

 Although standardization is hugely helpful, there are occasions where it might not make sense to have a globally applicable survey.
 For example, you might ask your IT vendors about uptime and your direct materials vendors about defect rate.
 It wouldn’t make any sense to an evaluator to rate the uptime of the company that providers leather, for example.
 In that case, you might consider category-specific surveys.
 However, even those would be standardized per category so you can compare Vendor 1 against Vendor 2 against Vendor 3 if they are all in the same category.